vhladiienko/awesome-game-production/readme.md

 - [Up Sh\*t Creek: Pro Tips for Managing the Unmanageable Project](https://www.youtube.com/watch?v=dNlEZZlmIcw&t=null)
 - [User Story Mapping: Developing a Shared Understanding](https://www.youtube.com/watch?v=UDHW525sCOo&t=null)
 - [Anatomy of Modern Game Design Documents](https://youtu.be/vU302sLgMyM) - Your game will start with a GDD and the production process will stem from the design documentation regardless of the production pipeline.
 Making sure you're having right documentation at the right time can help you avoid overhead during development big time (slides are [here](https://www.slideshare.net/RalfCAdam/anatomy-of-a-modern-game-design-document-ralf-adam-vera-frisch-4ckyiv)).
+- 🎓 [How to prepare yourself for Game Production](https://youtu.be/DZADPKnK6_8) - A detailed and very well explained summary of what a producer's job is about, but it contains a few gamedev specific terms.

 ## 🔧 Tools and templates